nrs-org/novelslop/content/vol_01/chap_07.typ

   "Uhm-, I think I like the type of idol who can pull off things on her own...
   And the one I'm currently liking most... probably Asuna from Fruits☆Sugar..."

   "Asunatan????
 No way, I followed her too!
-She was just too peak..."
+She was just too peak, y'know..."

   Mikoto would then throw all sorts of questions, while Mona was attentively listening and replying to her.
 The other girls, except Uta, realized that the